swinburne-sensing/experimentlib/README.md

 # experimentlib

 A library of various useful tools for handling laboratory data.
 This library split off the `experimentserver` project as there was significant overlap between internal functions to record data to a database, and tools necessary to read that data for analysis.
-Additionally some components have broarder application, such as logging and YAML file handling.
+Additionally, some components have broader application, such as logging and YAML file handling.

 ## Noteworthy Modules

-### `experimentlib.data`
+### `experimentlib.data.*`

 Tools for handling units, gas concentrations and humidity calculations.

-### `experimentlib.files`
+### `experimentlib.file.*`

+General file handling tools including fetching git hashes for directories and adding paths to the PATH environment variable.

+#### `experimentlib.file.yaml`

 Tools for loading YAML files with extended syntax through custom constructors:
 * `!env` generates a node from environment variables